MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 ---
 lab:
-    title: 'Create a chat app with the Azure AI Foundry SDK'
+    title: 'Create a generative AI chat app'
+    description: 'Learn how to use the Azure AI Foundry SDK to build an app that connects to your project and chats with a language model.'
 ---

-# Create a chat app with the Azure AI Foundry SDK
+# Create a generative AI chat app

-In this exercise, you use the Azure AI Foundry SDK to create a simple chat app.
+In this exercise, you use the Azure AI Foundry SDK to create a simple chat app that connects to a project and chats with a language model.

-This exercise takes approximately **20** minutes.
+This exercise takes approximately **30** minutes.

 ## Create an Azure AI Foundry project